What Rights Do I Have?

 If I refuse to answer questions or say I want a lawyer, won’t it seem like I have something to hide?

 Anything you say to law enforcement can be used against you and others.
 You can never tell how a seemingly harmless bit of information might be used or manipulated to hurt you or someone else.
 That is why the right not to talk is a fundamental right under the Constitution.
 Keep in mind that although law enforcement agents are allowed to lie to you, lying to a government agent is a crime.
 Remaining silent is not.
-The safest things to say are “I am going to remain silent,” “I want to speak to my lawyer,” and “I do not consent to a search.”
-It is a common practice for law enforcement agents to try to get you to waive your rights by telling you that if you have nothing to hide you would talk or that talking would “just clear things up.”
+The safest things to say are “I choose to remain silent,” “I want to see a lawyer,” and “I do not consent to a search.”
+It is a common practice for law enforcement agents to try to get you to waive (give up) your rights by telling you that if you have nothing to hide you would talk or that talking would “just clear things up.”
 The fact is, if they are questioning you, they are looking to incriminate you or someone you may know, or they are engaged in political intelligence gathering.
 You should feel comfortable standing firm in protection and defense of your rights and refusing to answer questions.

 Can agents search my home or office?